 Encourage good vehicular and pedestrian/bike connections to retail/commercial services as well as internal street connectivity, connectivity to adjacent properties/subdivisions, and multiple site access points.

+Transportation Alternatives

-Transportation Alternatives Provide a variety of transportation paths and greenway areas.
+Provide a variety of transportation alternatives such as bicycle and pedestrian paths and greenway areas.